a-bowers/ymir/Readme.md

 ### Why?

-While writing a good Python compiler for https://webtask.io / https://goextend.io in Node.JS it became evident that we were either going to waste CPU cycles creating a proxy server or something similar.
-Looking at bjoern's internals (ugh, the nightmares) showed it was practically using Node.JS's old HTTP parser and an event loop, so at this point, might as well just have it in Node.
+While writing a good Python compiler for https://webtask.io / https://goextend.io in Node.JS it became evident that we were going to waste CPU cycles creating a proxy server or something similar.
+Looking at bjoern's internals showed it was practically using Node.JS's old HTTP parser and an event loop, so at this point, might as well just have it in Node.
 Good parts are you can seamlessly share Python and Node code, and since it's a single application it's neat!

 ### Can I use it in production?